-The DOs and DON’Ts of Taking a Practice Exam
+The DOs and DON’Ts of Taking an LSAT Practice Exam

 - General LSAT Advice, LSAT

 As the LSAT approaches, you should be shifting gears toward taking more frequent LSAT practice tests.
 However, just taking practice tests is not sufficient for improving your LSAT score (see what we did there??).
-Here are some quick tips to make sure you’re making the most of your practice tests.
+Here are some quick tips to make sure you’re making the most of your LSAT practice questions and practice tests.

-DO take the test in a quiet place
+DO take the practice LSAT in a quiet place

 DON’T cheat yourself on timing